ing-bank/lion/.changeset/proud-dryers-doubt.md

 'providence-analytics': minor
 ---

+Monorepo support for extend-docs

+### Features

-Add monorepo support for extend-docs
+- add monorepo support for extend-docs

+### Fixes

+- allow custom element and class definitions to be in same file for 'match-paths'